solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 not locked out for voting.
 Every validator persists its tower state and must consult this state in order to boot safely and resume from a snapshot without being slashed.
-From this tower state and the ancestry information embedded in the snapshot, a validiator can derive which banks, are "safe" (See the `Determining Vote Safety From a Snapshot and Tower` section for more detals) to vote for.
+From this tower state and the ancestry information embedded in the snapshot, a validator can derive which banks, are "safe" (See the `Determining Vote Safety From a Snapshot and Tower` section for more details) to vote for.

 6) Periodically send canary transactions to the cluster using the validator's